 The Master of Fine Arts (MFA) in Art is an interdisciplinary program for students interested in developing a serious and engaged art practice.
 Here you’ll be challenged by new methods of experimentation, gain a critical understanding of historical and contemporary contexts, and pursue an informed, independent practice, specific to your intentions and sensibilities.

 Working within and across our media areas, the curriculum combines the best of both disciplinary depth and interdisciplinary thinking.
 Students have contact with faculty members through graduate reviews, independent mentorship, and interdisciplinary course work.

 The Student Experience: MFA Program

 The MFA program is a three-year period of rigorous studio investigation, critical discourse, and conceptual development.
 Emphasis is given to developing a course of study tailored to the needs of the individual student, while encouraging exploration and risk-taking.
 The program supports a thorough engagement with the processes and principles fundamental to the discipline, as well as an informed awareness of issues and practices within the larger art community.
-Developing fluency in critical discourse, analysis, and writing are important parts of the MFA program, which culminates in a yearlong terminal project and group thesis exhibition at Disjecta Contemporary Art Center in Portland, Oregon.
+Developing fluency in critical discourse, analysis, and writing are important parts of the MFA program, which culminates in a yearlong terminal project and group terminal project exhibitions at Disjecta Contemporary Art Center in Portland, Oregon.